shilpagopi/ML/Recap/Regularization.md

 Dropout is the fraction of neurons we "drop", randomly picked for each iteration.
 We delete the connections going into, and out of, the neuron when we drop it.

+### Batch Normalization
+* normalize the inputs of a layer for each mini-batch, typically applied after the activation function.
+* Normalized_x = (x - mean(x)) / std(x), Output = gamma * Normalized_x + beta, gamma and beta are learnable params.
+* Benefits
+  * Reduces internal covariate shift between layers: By normalizing the inputs, it helps to stabilize the distribution of activations across layers, preventing the distribution of inputs to later layers from changing drastically.
+  * Improves gradient flow: By reducing the magnitude of activations, it helps to prevent vanishing or exploding gradients.
+  * Acts as a regularizer: Reduces overfitting by introducing noise into the training process.
+  * Allows for higher learning rates: Since the inputs are normalized, higher learning rates can be used without causing instability.

 ### Using cross-validation techniques also reduces variance.
 * Cross-validation on Time series:
 Fold 1 : training [1], test [2]